Damaraland mole-rat: Reproduction

 As eusocial animals, only the breeding pair within a colony is capable of reproduction.
 Non-reproductive individuals are not truly sterile, however, and become capable of reproduction if they establish a colony of their own.
 The reproductive systems of non-reproductive females are underdeveloped, with small, unvascularised uteri and tiny ovaries that contain undeveloped germ cells, but which are incapable of ovulation.
 Non-reproductive males have smaller testes than their reproductive counterparts and produce little, if any, viable sperm.
 The non-reproductive status of other adults is maintained by the presence of the breeding female.
 While her removal causes previously non-reproductive females to become fully fertile, they will only mate with unrelated males, thus avoiding incest within the colony.

 The breeding female initiates courtship by calling and drumming with her hind feet.
-The pair then chase each other in a right circle before mating.
+The pair then chase each other in a tight circle before mating.
 Mating occurs frequently over a ten-day period, and gestation lasts 78 to 92 days.
 Females can produce up to three litters of one to six pups per year.
 The pups are initially hairless, with closed eyes, and only weigh 8 to 9 g.
 They are weaned after 28 days, and reach adult size after around 14 months.